Chocolate dipped apples are a fun and easy make at home treat for any time of year, but they’re especially popular at Halloween.

 Place the M and M’s or whichever topping you have chosen, into another bowl.

-Melt the chocolate in a heat proof bowl over a saucepan half filled with hot water and simmering over a medium high burner.
+Melt the chocolate in a heat-safe bowl over a saucepan half filled with hot water and simmering over a medium high burner.

 Carefully transfer the melted chocolate to a shallow bowl, being careful not to burn your finger tips.
 Children need assistance or supervision with this step to keep them safe.

-Take the apples, one at a time, and dip them into the melted chocolate.
+Take the apples, one at a time, and dip them into the bowl of chocolate.

 Try to create a sharp un-smudged line of chocolate in the middle of the apple.